borilla/cpc-netwalk/README.md

 Each cell is a single byte.
 The bits of this byte are used to represent different properties of the cell.
 My original intuition was to use the lowest four bits to represent exits to *top*, *right*, *bottom* and *left* respectively.
-Amazingly this coincided exactly with the subset of the [Amstrad CPC character set](http://cpctech.cpc-live.com/docs/cpckybd.pdf) between `&90` and `&9f` used to represent maze-type shapes
+Amazingly this coincided _exactly_ with the subset of the [Amstrad CPC character set](http://cpctech.cpc-live.com/docs/cpckybd.pdf) between `&90` and `&9f` used to represent maze-type shapes

 ![Amstrad CPC maze characters](./doc/maze-chars.gif)

-This made writing a quick BASIC program to help debugging so much easier
+This made writing a quick BASIC program to help debugging the maze generator very simple

 ![BASIC test prorgam](./doc/basic-test.gif)